-As the U.S. enters its seventh month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to September 1.
+As the U.S. enters its ninth month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to November 1.

 Cedars-Sinai has delivered strong results for COVID-19 patients since the medical center began tracking numbers in early March.

 Among COVID-19 patients who were admitted to Cedars-Sinai and finished their course of treatment, approximately 85% have been discharged to continue their recuperation.

 "We attribute these results to our extensive experience treating complex cases, meticulous care in our ICUs, the use of new and experimental therapies and a manageable volume of COVID-19 patients," said Richard V. Riggs, MD, senior vice president of Medical Affairs and chief medical officer.

 Cedars-Sinai achieved these outcomes even though the medical center cares for a disproportionate share of severely ill and older patients who are vulnerable to COVID-19 because of underlying health conditions such as hypertension, renal failure, obesity and cardiac arrhythmias.
 Through the beginning of November, more than a quarter of hospitalized COVID-19 patients were transferred to Cedars-Sinai from skilled nursing facilities and other acute care hospitals because they required higher levels of specialized care.

 Testing in the Hospital

 Additionally, Cedars-Sinai continues to test all patients admitted to the hospital through the Emergency Department.
-During August, about 2,400 of these patients presented with conditions unrelated to COVID-19.
-Nearly 2% tested positive for the virus.
+During October, more than 2,500 of these patients presented with conditions unrelated to COVID-19.
+Only 1.6% tested positive for the virus.